 Pros and Cons of Convection - Are There Really Any Downsides?

 You also can't use convection for everything - some delicate desserts and baked goods may not rise correctly or cook evenly with the fan blowing heat around.
-Overall, the benefits outweigh the potential downsides.
-Benefits like:
+Overall, the benefits outweigh the potential downsides:

 Food cooks up to 25% faster

-Convection will use about 20% less energy than a traditional oven to do the same job
+Convection will use about 20% less energy than a traditional oven to do the same job, since you can turn down the temperature

 Better results when it comes to browning roasts, making pizza, baking pies, and so much more